northwesternmutual/kanali/README.md

 # Plugins

 While Kanali has its own built in plugins, it boasts a decoupled plugin framework that makes it easy for anyone to write and integrate their own custom and version controlled plugin!
 The guided tutorial can be found [here](./PLUGIN_GUIDE.md).

+# Security

+Kanali is lightweight and does not require the deployment of a sidecar container in each application pod.
+Because of this, there is the potential for internal service to service traffic to occur unauthenticated.
+Hence, this must be mitigated.
+Kubernetes provides a resource for this called a [`NetworkPolicy`](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+This allows you to require the source of any ingress traffic to a pod be from Kanali.
+In order to use a `NetworkPolicy`, your Kubernetes cluster must use an overlay network that implements the controller for this resource.
+Such overlay networks include [Calico](https://docs.projectcalico.org/v2.0/getting-started/kubernetes/) and [WeaveNet](https://www.weave.works/blog/weave-net-kubernetes-integration/).

 # Analytics, Monitoring, and Tracing